View of Split on a 3-Day Split, Itinerary, Croatia

 2-week Croatia Itinerary Krka National Park JetSetting Fools

-Croatia boasts two outstanding waterfall parks – Krka National Park and Plitvice Lakes National Park – that can be reached on day trips.
+Croatia boasts two outstanding waterfall attractions – Krka National Park and Plitvice Lakes National Park.
 Of the two, Krka Waterfalls is closer and a day trip is often combined with other sightseeing adventures, like the city of Sibenik and the town of Skradin.

 Active Split Day Tour